bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 * FreeImage
 - http://freeimage.sourceforge.net/
 - Using version 3.14.1 and removed support for EXR to make it compile.
+- Sources folder contains instructions on how to compile this library

 * GLU
 - Since no GLU is included with the Native SDK I am using the one from: